dronavallipranav/gameboy-emulator/README.md

 # GB (Z80) Emulator
-Creating a GameBoy Emulator (similar to Z80) from scratch in C with the ultimate goal of running Pokemon Red and eventually full emulation.
+Creating a GameBoy Emulator (similar CPU to Z80) from scratch in C with the ultimate goal of running Pokemon Red and eventually full emulation.
 Will flesh out README as progress comes along.

 ## Dependencies